 - Fill the “Review” tab on their Facebook Page with glowing 5-star ratings

 If collecting reviews from real estate customers sounds like a tough job to crack, don’t panic.

-You could offer an incentive—such as a discount on the next property or free valuations—to encourage previous customers to share their experience on social media, but remember their review doesn’t have to directly relate to your company, staff or service.
+You could offer an incentive, such as a discount on the following property or free valuations, to encourage previous customers to share their experience on social media, but remember that their review doesn't have to relate to your company, staff, or service directly.

 With homes being such a personal purchase, why not share your customer's success story-and how you helped them to find their dream home?

 Take a look at this Instagram post by Brad Keyes Real Estate.
 Although his customer's testimonial doesn't mention how great Brad is as a realtor, it still gives the wow factor and potential customers a reason to enquire:

-Joyce Rey uses this tactic, too—this time in her Instagram bio:
+Jade Mills uses this tactic, too - this time in her Instagram bio:

 I know what you’re thinking: “Elise, there aren’t any reviews here.”
 Hear me out.

-Although Joyce doesn’t focus on reviews in her Instagram bio, she’s using the same endorsement tactic by mentioning the publications she’s been featured in through her bio.
+Although Jade doesn’t focus on reviews in her Instagram bio, she’s using the same endorsement tactic by mentioning the publications she’s been featured in through her bio.

 Tying her name with big, well-known brands makes her real estate company more credible.